Looking for Help for Male Sex Addiction?

-To assist our patients’ loved ones in dealing with these feelings, Gentle Path at The Meadows offers an intensive one-week Family Care Program.
+To assist our patients’ loved ones in dealing with these feelings, Gentle Path at The Meadows offers an intensive one-week Family Week Workshop.
+The decision to offer The Family Week Workshop and possible dates for this event will be made after the patient has admitted.
 During this week, we encourage family members and patients to identify the problems they are facing and set goals for recovery.
 By working together as a family, we believe that recovery can continue for a lifetime.
 While family involvement can play a vital role in your patient’s recovery, a significant focus of the Family Program is to help family members and loved ones begin their healing process from the damage caused by addictive behaviors.

 There’s no extra charge for this service.

 While your loved one is an admitted patient at Gentle Path at The Meadows, contact will be limited.
 However, Gentle Path at The Meadows offers opportunities for families to interact and come together in the healing and recovery process during Family Week.
 Families coming to Wickenburg, Arizona for Family Week are responsible for their lodging, reservations, and cancellations.

 To inquire about lodging, please contact the Wickenburg Chamber of Commerce at 928-684-5479.

 Gentle Path at The Meadows, located in Wickenburg, Arizona, provides an intensive, experiential-based 45-day treatment program for men with the complex issues of sexual addictions.